 - 1.6 Rado Captain Cook Automatic

 Rado DiaMaster Thinline

 Diamaster is one of Rado’s most popular collections.
 The Diamaster Thinline models – such as this one, are simple yet strong, having a classic design that will look good in any outfit.

 What makes this watch special is CeramosTM technology, which is 90% high ceramic and 10% metal alloy.
 Ceramos is one of Rado’s most popular watch technologies—they do not only look good but are guaranteed to last a lifetime.
 The ceramic makes for a light and scratch-resistant watch, while the metal promotes a glow and luster that will not fade.
 Rado has worked on cutting-edge ceramic technology for over 50 years, so you know that the watch you’re getting only has the best quality.

 The 40.7mm DiaMaster Thinline has legible large dials, transparent sapphire case back, and water resistance to 50m.
 There is also a date display at 6 o’clock.
 You can choose from a wide array of versions here.

 Another model from the DiaMaster line, the Petit Seconde watches are for those who are looking for a good mix of classic and unique.
 Has the clean DiaMaster design, but has something extra: a small seconds display.

-This watch has had a lot of excellent reviews such as this one.
-Some of the features commonly highlighted are the durability, creative design, and a good finish.
+This watch has had a lot of excellent reviews, some of the features commonly highlighted are durability, creative design, and a good finish.